 Economics

-The Department of Economics and Finance offers programs of study leading to the MA and PhD degrees in the following fields:
+The Department of Economics and Finance offers a PhD in Economics with specializations in the following fields:

 Administrative Staff